Press and media guide

 Nuclear power firm EDF’s share price went down by almost half in 2011-12.

-Although the electricity production is low-carbon, carbon footprint of the nuclear process is highly carbon-intensive when inclding uranium mining, milling, enriching, transportation, construction using vast amounts of concrete, infrastructure development and decommissioning.
+Although the electricity production is low-carbon, the carbon footprint of the nuclear process is highly carbon-intensive, when including uranium mining, milling, enriching, transportation, construction using vast amounts of concrete, infrastructure development, and de-commissioning.

-Avoid the pitfall of labelling speakers from the pro-nuclear lobby as ”experts”.
+Avoid the pitfall of labelling speakers from the pro-nuclear lobby as ”experts” and those who oppose as just "campaigners".